Real Estate Guide

 Costs

 Traditional compliance consultants charge $3,000–$8,000 to set up an AML program for a real estate agency.
-AML Mate starts at $199 one-time for a Setup Pack or $49/month for ongoing compliance management.
+AML Mate starts at $49/month for ongoing compliance management.

 Resources